devyaniB/cloudgizer/README.md

 For more information on Cloudgizer, including documentation, installation instructions (including Example Application and smoke tests) go to https://bitbucket.org/dasoftver/cloudgizer

+To get started quickly, read the article on <a href="how_to_install_cloudgizer.html">how to install Cloudgizer and build your own application quickly</a>.

 Contact email: admin@dasoftver.org

 Copyright (c) 2017 DaSoftver LLC.